Today having an email address is essential.

 Advantages of Free Email Accounts

-- They all support web based access which means you can access your email from anywhere.
+- They all support web based access which makes it possible to easily access your email from anywhere.

 - They are free!